 Holiday Letting Price Information in Brittany

-The graph shows the average letting prices for the next twelve months in Brittany.
-Brittany is more expensive in August (18/08 - 25/08), where prices are on average £93 a night.
-The cheapest week is in December (08/12 - 15/12).
-Prices fall to an average of £67 per night.
+The graph shows the average rental prices for the next twelve months in Brittany.
+Brittany is most expensive in July (30/07 - 06/08), when prices are on average £125 a night.
+The cheapest week is in September (10/09 - 17/09).
+Prices fall to an average of £73 per night.

 Holiday Home Availability Information in Brittany

 Check out the graph above to find out how many holiday rentals are available in Brittany (in %).
-More people travel to Brittany a week in August (18/08 - 25/08).
-So far, 84% of the rentals are occupied this week.
-Conversely, you will find the highest percentage of available offers in Brittanyin October (06/10 - 13/10).
+More people travel to Brittany during a week in January (14/01 - 21/01).
+So far, 86% of the Brittany holiday lettings are occupied this week.
+Conversely, you will find the highest percentage of available offers in Brittany in May (07/05 - 14/05).

-A Brittany holiday letting is your door to culture, fun and coziness
+A Brittany holiday cottage is your door to culture, fun and coziness

-Brittany it is only a few hours west of Paris.
-There are a few airports serving the region that you can choose from depending on the proximity to your Brittany holiday letting .
-Travellers coming from mainland Europe can drive, take the train or fly.
+Brittany is only a few hours west of Paris.
+There are a few airports serving the region that you can choose from depending on the proximity to your Brittany gîte.
 Visitors coming from Great Britain or Ireland also have the option to take a ferry into one of the two ports of entry.

-Keeping your Brittany holiday letting as a base from which to explore will give you plenty of choices for day trips into the surrounding cities, towns and countryside.
-You will have lots of interesting destinations to choose from and going even longer distances within the region could take around 2-3 hours.
+Your Brittany gîte will be the perfect base for day trips into the surrounding cities, towns and countryside.
+You will have lots of interesting destinations to choose from.

 The famous Mt.
 St Michel, with its splendid abbey and fortified town sits atop a small mountainous island that is connected to the shore by a causeway.
 It is quite an interesting place and is surely worth a day trip.
 It's only around 60km from Rennes or 54km from Saint-Malo, in the neighbouring region of Normandy.

-After your arrival at your Brittany holiday letting , it is time to get all the essentials.
+After your arrival at your Brittany holiday cottage, it is time to get all the essentials.
 The region has three main supermarket chains: Carrefour, Intermarche and E. Leclerc.
-In addition, every Saturday one of the best Farmer's markets in France is hosted in Rennes.
-This is the perfect opportunity to buy fresh, local and seasonal produce including seafood ato stock up on for the days ahead.
+In addition, every Saturday one of the best farmer's markets in France is hosted in Rennes.
+This is the perfect opportunity to buy fresh, local and seasonal produce including seafood and stock up for the days ahead.